roseengineering/igeswrite/README.md

 ![Image of a patch antenna](antenna.png)

-The DXF format, though it is a well known format and works in 3D, does not really support models for solids, like a plane much less a cube.
+The DXF format does not really support models for solids, like a plane much less a cube.
 DXF can be imported into SONNET however as 2D.

 igesswrite supports the following models: 1) lines,